 Our standard practice is Timetabling Solutions will never communicate directly with people who are contained in client data - for example parents, students and staff of a school - without the explicit permission of the client.
 The exception is where in our view a notifiable breach has occurred and the school does not have the mechanisms to readily target notifications to the affected people, and Timetabling Solutions must discharge its obligation under the Act to notify individuals at likely risk of harm.

-Stage 1: Data breach suspected or notified If a staff member discovers that a breach may have occurred (or is notified by a client), they must immediately notify Michael Wood (GM) and/or Liam Pearce (ADS), in person/by telephone and document via email as much detail as is known including:
+Stage 1: Data breach suspected or notified If a staff member discovers that a breach may have occurred (or is notified by a client), they must immediately notify Michael Wood (General Manager - Director) and/or Liam Pearce (Associate Director of Software), in person/by telephone and document via email as much detail as is known including:

 ● Name of School/client